I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 npx create-next-app@latest hursa

-Make sure to enable Tailwind CSS, the rest of the Next.js options is up to your preference.
+Make sure to enable Tailwind CSS.
+The rest of the Next.js options are up to your preference.

-Let's start by building the tabs, to save time I'll use shadcn components, here.
+Let's start by building the tabs.
+To save time, I'll use shadcn components.

 npx shadcn@latest add tabs button input accordion checkbox dialog